dgraph-io/dgraph/wiki/content/deploy/index.md

 ```

 The command would provision a `t2-micro` instance with a security group called `docker-machine`
 (allowing inbound access on 2376 and 22).
-You can either edit the security group to allow inbound access to '5080`, `8080`, `9080` (default ports for Dgraph zero & server) or you can provide your own security
+You can either edit the security group to allow inbound access to '5080`, `8080`, `9080` (default ports for Dgraph Zero & Alpha) or you can provide your own security
 group which allows inbound access on port 22, 2376 (required by Docker Machine), 5080, 8080 and 9080.
-Remember port *5080* is only required if you are running Dgraph live or bulk loader from outside.
+Remember port *5080* is only required if you are running Dgraph Live Loader or Dgraph Bulk Loader from outside.

 [Here](https://docs.docker.com/machine/drivers/aws/#options) is a list of full options for the `amazonec2` driver which allows you choose the instance type, security group, AMI among many other things.